 Figure 1.
 DMCC Collaboration Framework Architecture and Case Study Workflow

 In EGI-Engage project, DMCC dedicates to carry out the proposed case studies and verify the collaboration architecture and workflow described above.
-The synergy of collaborations from user communities (e.g., scientists, information providers, disaster analysts, decision makers), scientist groups, technical groups, infrastructure support groups and user support groups in partner countries could be further exploited by the result case studies, simulation facilities and services, shared knowledge and resources, as well as the future open science platform.
+The synergy of collaborations from user communities (e.g., scientists, information providers, disaster analysts, decision makers), scientific groups, technical groups, infrastructure support groups and user support groups in partner countries could be further exploited by the result case studies, simulation facilities and services, shared knowledge and resources, as well as the future open science platform.

 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

 DMCC recognizes that investigating the root causes of disaster risk and occurrence is crucial in disaster mitigation.
 Advanced and accurate simulation model is able to be developed based on more comprehensive knowledge obtained from the analysis.
 Making use of the EGI-compatible distributed cloud infrastructure, high performance simulations of the whole hazard lifecycle could be estimated even before it is happening.
 Therefore, estimation would be further refined according to the most recent observation.
 All the disaster risk construction processes in temporal and geographical coverage is attainable.
 In addition to the simulation services to the target disaster type, all the data (observation, configuration and result data as well as references, etc.), tools and analysis of the case study will be released in the future.
 Simulation services will be provided in the form of web portals and registered to EGI application database.
 Simulations of the case studies will be reproducible.
 The simulation portal could be used for future hazard events or could be used for studies such as compound disasters and forensic investigations of disasters.